 install_packages script that abstracts away the specifics of the underlying package managers, and adds the following useful features:

 - Install the named packages, skipping prompts etc.

-- Clean up the package manager metadata afterwards to keep the resulting image small.
+- Clean up the package manager metadata afterward to keep the resulting image small.

 - Retries if package install fails.
-Sometimes a package will fail to download due to a network issue, and this may fix that, which is particularly useful in an automated build pipeline.
+Sometimes a package will fail to download due to a network issue, and retrying may fix this, which is particularly useful in an automated build pipeline.

 An example of this in action is as follows:

 FROM balenalib/raspberrypi3 RUN install_packages wget git CMD ["bash", "start.sh"]

 git via apt-get with

 -y --no-install-recommends flags, and it will by default try this 2 times before failing.
 You can see the source of

 On container startup, the entry.sh script first checks if the

 UDEV flag is set to